wormhole-foundation/wormhole/whitepapers/0010_integrity_checkers.md

 After making an observation, a Guardian checks if there are integrity checkers configured for the emitter.
 If there are, it submits a pre-observation to the integrity-checker smart contract on Wormchain.
 It then saves the pre-observation to a local database.

-After its conditions have been met, an integrity-checker emits the wormhole message it deems to be valid.
+After its conditions are met, an integrity-checker approves the wormhole message it deems to be valid.

-The Guardian picks up the messages emitted from the integrity-checkers on Wormchain when they correspond to an observation the Guardian has made itself.
+The Guardian picks up the messages approved from the integrity-checkers on Wormchain when they correspond to an observation the Guardian has made itself.
 It signs and broadcasts the signature to the Guardian peer to peer network.
 Thereby, an integrity-checker is unable to modify or inject messages and can only block messages.

 ## Terminology

-* `Pre-Observation` - used to designate an observation being submitted to the accountant contract by a Wormhole Guardian.
+* `Pre-Observation` - used to designate an observation being submitted to the integrity checker contract by a Wormhole Guardian.
 They are similar to observations, i.e. a Wormhole message signed by a single guardian, but can be distinguished by their prefix and signature format.
 They follow the same signature format as signed gossip messages described in [guardian key usage](0009_guardian_key.md) with a unique signature prefix.
 Signed pre-observations therefore cannot be used like signed observations to create a VAA.
 * `Batching` - pre-observations accumulate over a configurable time period and are batch submitted to Wormchain.
 This both saves on gas costs and results in less computational overhead.
 * `Persistence` - the Guardian persists the status of pre-observations to the local database.
 * `Retry` - the Guardian periodically watches the Wormchain state and ensures that all local pre-observations have been submitted correctly.
 In case of an error, it retries the submission.